This unit is being phased out, no new enrolments are being taken.

 The research thesis will consist of research conducted in a selected area of Tourism or Cultural Heritage.
 In this unit you will learn how to formulate a literature review, select a research question and critically assess a range of different methodological options and analyse data sources.
 You will also learn about options for knowledge transfer, pitching research proposals, applying for research and appropriate communications techniques.

 • a critical review of literature relevant to the research question

-- a detailed methods section that critically reviews options for methods and justifies your choice of methods
+• a detailed methods section that critically reviews options for methods and justifies your choice of methods

-- detailed analysis of results
+• detailed analysis of results

-- a discussion that assess the theoretical contribution of the thesis and the practical implications of the findings.
+• a discussion that assess the theoretical contribution of the thesis and the practical implications of the findings.

 The thesis is expected to make an original contribution to the relevant discipline.
 It may not contain any material that has been accepted for a degree or diploma by the University of Tasmania or any other tertiary institution, except by way of background information and duly acknowledged in the dissertation.

 |Unit name||Research Thesis|

-|Faculty/School||College of Arts, Law and Education
+|College/School||College of Arts, Law and Education

 School of Social Sciences